 Board members will submit to the OE monthly requests for compensation using a format provided by the OE.
 Submissions will be made within 10 calendar days following the end of each month.

-The OE will send all monthly reimbursement requests to the entire Board in a group email at which point the Board Chairman will respond in email to the group with approval, denial, or modification of each Board member’s monthly submissions other than their own; the Vice Chair will respond in email to the group with approval, denial, or modification of submissions requested by the Board Chairman.
-The Board Chair and Vice Chair cannot authorize their own compensation requests respectively.
-Board Chair and Vice Chair action on these matters is expected within three working days of receiving the monthly compensation requests in a group email.
+The OE will compile all submitted compensation requests within 20 calendar days following the end of each month.
+Once the compensation forms are submitted and organized, they will be included in the next regularly scheduled Board meeting materials distribution and be included in the Board’s draft agenda as a Board action item to be deliberated on as a body.
+The OE will document Board approvals of compensation requests.

 Once approved, the OE will transmit all approved or modified requests for compensation for remittance to payroll and processing and subsequent direct deposit of approved compensation requests into respective Board members’ accounts.